Brief Alcohol and Intervention for College Students (BASICS)

 How do I help an intoxicated friend?

 - If you have any doubt about a student's safety, you need to err on the side of caution and call 911.
-(Don't forget to read CCU's Policy on Medical Amnesty)
+(Don't forget to read CCU's Policy for Alcohol/Drug Medical Amnesty)

 - Remember, an intoxicated friend is not rational.
-Alcohol has affected judgment and you cannot reason with him/her.
+Alcohol has affected judgment and you cannot reason with them.

 - Avoid being confrontational and aggressive.
 Try to stay calm and quiet.